SublimeHaskell/SublimeHaskell/README.md

 Use Ctrl-Shift-R to go to declaration and Ctrl-K-I to show symbol info with documentation

+Command 'SublimeHaskell: Browse module' is similar to ghci's browse command

 Keybindings
 -----------
 You can add key bindings for type inference to `Key Bindings - User`: